intelsdi-x/swan/experiments/memcached-sensitivity-profile/docs/tuning.md

 In essence, it is unfortunately very easy to see high latency measurements due to unintended interference and client side queuing in mutilate.
 On top of the recommendations, we have found that reducing the number agent threads and connections and increasing the measurement time to around 30 seconds with the `--load_duration` flag helps.
 To accommodate for the fewer connections per agent, you should add more agents.

-## Memcached Tuning

-One of the most important configuration option for Memcached is the thread count.
-For experiment with co-location, we recommend _half physical core count per socket_.
-In a machine with 32 hyper threads over 16 cores and 2 sockets, this equals 4 memcached threads.
-This can be set through the `MEMCACHED_THREADS` flag.

-The rationale for this number is explained in the [Core Isolation](theory.md#CPU-Cores-Isolation) section.
-Lastly, the maximum number of connections to memcached can be set with the `SWAN_MEMCACHED_CONNECTIONS` flag.

 ## Next
 You are ready to go!